 "While damages sought are modest (certainly an understatement), the principle is important as defendant's behavior is a threat to civilized society."

 How Did This Become a Lawsuit?

-I don't care for rude people fiddling with their phones mid-movie either, but this action is pretty clearly unnecessary.
+I don't care for rude people interrupting movies either, but legal action seems pretty melodramatic.
 Language like "A threat to civilized society" should be reserved for something a bit worse--maybe riots, disruption of the power grid, or a hammer-and-sickle-stamped atom bomb dropping on our soil.
 Some jerk (or jerkette) selfishly playing with a phone at a bad time isn't a challenge to our way of life--if anything, it's probably an appropriate illustration of it.
 So why litigate?
 I have a couple of theories.

-My second theory seems more likely: Already having demonstrated his entrepreneurial spirit by starting a company, Vezmar found a way to rack up a lot of free press and controversy, spreading his name around through the power of viral shares, memes, and "hey look at this" news blurbs.
+A second theory seems more likely: Having already demonstrated an entrepreneurial spirit by starting his own communications consulting firm, Vezmar found a way to rack up a lot of free press and controversy, spreading his name around through the power of viral shares, memes, and "hey look at this" news blurbs.

 Oscar Wilde once said "The only thing worse than being talked about is not being talked about," which can be paraphrased as "There's no such thing as bad publicity."
 Maybe that's Vezmar's point of view as well.
 Even if some people think this is a petty and overblown reaction to being stood up, others eagerly agree that the texting date is the villainess of the situation.
 No matter their opinions, though, both camps will likely remember and discuss "The Movie Ticket Lawsuit Guy" for a while.
 It's almost like someone who is trained in manipulating media--someone you might "consult" about "communications," for example--found a way to spin a crummy situation into an opportunity.